joshwlivingston/joshwlivingston/README.md

 ## Featured Projects 📝

-You can find a smattering of personal projects, in various levels of completeness, in my Github repos.
+You can find a smattering of personal projects in my Github repos.
 Here are some highlights:

 * **[rstuff](https://github.com/your-username/rstuff)**: My package for everything R
 * **[julia-transformers](https://github.com/your-username/julia-transformers)**: Exploring transformer models implementation in Julia